Applebee’s was the Victim of a Point of Sale (PoS) Malware Attack

 As demonstrated by the Applebee’s breach, dwell time – the period between infection and discovery – is the key to a successful attack.
 It is this period of time before they are discovered that hackers use to steal customer data, from PII to payment data, that they can then exploit or sell on the dark web to the highest bidder.

 Retailers, restaurants, hotels and other companies who rely on POS systems to process payments require the ability to control and limit dwell time if they are to begin properly and effectively protecting their customers’ data and mitigate risk.
 Case in point, a recent research report determined that by simply limiting dwell time to 30 days results in a reduction in business impact by 23%.
-When retailers are able to successfully confine the dwell time of malware to one single day, they can effectively attain a 96% reduction in the impact to their business.*
+When retailers are able to successfully confine the dwell time of malware to one single day, they can effectively attain a 96% reduction in the impact on their business.*

 Assessing the Health of PoS Systems